 About Central City Community Health Center

-CCCHC operates five community health centers.
-Three of which are located in Orange County in the cities of Anaheim, Stanton, and Garden Grove.
+As of 2015 CCCHC owns and operates 15 community health centers serving 4 major counties in Southern California which includes Los Angeles County, Orange County, San Bernardino County and Riverside County.
 The oldest is located in South Los Angeles and the newest addition is in Norco, Riverside County.
-CCCHC also has two licensed mobile clinics.
+CCCHC also operates three licensed mobile clinics.
 One mobile provides medical and mental health treatment to the homeless and migrant seasonal farm workers in Los Angeles and Orange County.
 While the second mobile services schools in the Anaheim, Garden Grove and Magnolia school districts.

 CCCHC is a Community Partner (PCP) with the Los Angeles County Department of Health Services and the Department of Mental Health for Healthy Way LA and holds a Healthcare for the Homeless (HCH) subcontract.
 Central City also contracts with The Health Care Agency of Orange County to provide services to the indigent.